30 interesting facts about the Netherlands

 - An entire province is made from land reclaimed from the sea: Flevoland became a province in 1986 and is largely made of land reclaimed from the Zuiderzee in the 20th century.

-- Almost 80 percent of the world's flower bulbs come from the Netherlands: the majority of which are tulips, as the Netherlands is also the world's leading tulip exporter.
-Nine billion bulbs and millions of flowers are grown each year primarily for export.
+- Almost 80 percent of the world's flower bulbs come from the Netherlands: the majority of which are tulips, making it the world's leading tulip exporter.
+In 2017 the tulip industry is expected to hit 2 million blooms for the first time, grown alongside millions of other blooms, all primarily for export (around 90 percent).
 Thousands of people flock to see the beautiful fields as they grow; Haarlem is home to many commercial fields as well as a Flower Parade and Keukenhof park, which display hundreds of flower varieties.
+All new tulips varities are recorded by the Koninklijke Algemeene Vereeniging voor Bloembollencultuur (KAVB), which lists more than 8,000 types.

 - The Netherlands is the lowest country in Europe: it is literally a low country, as it's sometimes called, with 26 percent of the Netherlands sitting below sea level and some 60 percent of the population living 5m below sea level.
 It's highest point is Vaalserberg which is just 322 metres above sea level and the lowest point is Zuidplaspolder which is seven metres below sea level.
 Amsterdam's Schiphol Airport, where most visitors land, is three metres below sea level.